hakonmh/distilnews/README.md

 [{'label': 'Positive', 'score': 0.9997037053108215}]
 ```

-Or, if you want to load a model directly:
+Alternatively, you can load the models directly from HuggingFace:

 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification